British Values

 The rule of law

 The importance of laws, whether they are those that govern the class, the Academy or the country, are reinforced during the Academy day, as well as when dealing with behaviour and through assemblies and the STaRS (PSHCE) programme.
-Students are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-We have adopted a restorative practice approach to student behaviour, in which children are taught how to accept responsibility for their actions.
-All students sign an ICT Acceptable Usage Policy.
+Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+We have adopted a restorative practice approach to pupil behaviour, in which children are taught how to accept responsibility for their actions.
+All pupils sign an ICT Acceptable Usage Policy.

 Individual liberty

-Within the Academy, students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Students are encouraged to know, understand and exercise their rights and personal freedoms as well teaching them that how they act can impact positively and negatively on others.
+Within the Academy, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms as well teaching them that how they act can impact positively and negatively on others.
 They are advised how to exercise these freedoms safely, for example through our STaRS lessons.
-Whether it is through choice of challenge, how they record work or participate in our numerous extra-curricular clubs and opportunities, students are given the freedom to make choices.
+Whether it is through choice of challenge, how they record work or participate in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual respect